bheimbu/evolutionary_ecology/docs/source/second_week.rst

         .. tab:: Exercise 1

-           1. Use jModelTest to calculate the best fitting model of sequence evolution (see section :ref:`Models_of_Sequence_Evolution` for how to work with jModelTest) for both EF and 18S alignments from **Tuesday/Tutorial_1**.
+           1. Use jModelTest to calculate the best fitting model of sequence evolution (see section :ref:`Models_of_Sequence_Evolution` for how to work with jModelTest)
+           2. Use your best alignments for EF and 18S, respectively from **Tuesday/Tutorial_1**.
-           2. Safe the html log file in the folder **Wednesday/Tutorial_1** on your PC.
+           2. Safe the HTML log file on your PC.

         .. tab:: Exercise 2

-           1. Download the docx file `here <https://owncloud.gwdg.de/index.php/s/LVvln6u9EcStj6d>`_ and answer the questions.
+           1. Download and save the `spreadsheet <https://docs.google.com/spreadsheets/d/1e8egc_CNkrz1Bactg_qJRsV2C4kpa9c9f-e1JXL3Fmw/edit?usp=sharing>`_ and answer the questions.
            2. Upload your results `here <https://owncloud.gwdg.de/index.php/s/Ji9oFx2R5sWeeHQ>`_.

            .. attention::